viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 2. Define the corresponding properties to your needs:
     * For further explanation of the config properties refer to "Connector Options (Config Properties)" below.

-As an example, a valid command for a zrxp-file-reading FTP Connector could be:
+As an example, valid properties for a zrxp-file-reading FTP Connector could be:

 * The coreAddress is 127.0.0.1
 * The Port is 8081